-I mean, you surely can, but what are the odds?
-You get yourself stuck in an unnecessary competition and comparison.
+I mean, you surely can.
+But what are the odds?
+You get yourself stuck in unnecessary competition and comparison.
 And finally, you’ll be biased with the composition choice because you’ve seen it all.

-Wrapping up, shoot famous places but focus on less crowded and photographed areas.
-Find new gems, discover places, build your own secret spots.
+Shoot famous places but focus on less crowded and photographed areas.
+Find new gems, discover places, and build your own secret spots.

-I have described some ways to discover new places earlier in this article.
-But nothing beats you with a backpack roaming around, taking notes and looking for wonders.
+I have described some ways to discover new places in this article.
+But nothing beats roaming around with a backpack, taking notes, and looking for wonders.
 It doesn’t have to be a place in the absolute wilderness where no one has ever been before.
 It could easily be a good underrated location.

 A good example is Wanaka Tree.
 I went there and was baffled by the number of photographers standing in the same spot doing the same shot.
 So I walked around and found this frame just 200 meters away.

 If the days are hot, it is easy to forget that the nights can be much colder, especially if it isn’t summer.
-Staying in a spot with minimal movement is not the same as trudging through the forest with a backpack.
+You will feel cold staying still in one spot after you’re done trudging through the forest with a backpack.

-If there is a chance for the rain, take an umbrella.
-An umbrella is too old-school you say?
+If there’s a chance of rain, take an umbrella.
+An umbrella is too old-school, you say?
 Well, it’s not for yourself, it’s for the camera!

-An umbrella is very useful to protect your camera from the rain, obviously, but also it can resist wind, which could easily ruin your long exposure shot.
-Get a raincoat for yourself.
+An umbrella is very useful for protecting your camera from rain, obviously.
+But it can also resist wind, which could easily ruin your long exposure shot.

-This advice is my favourite one.
+This advice is my favorite one.
 Do not set limits for yourself!
 If the plan is to shoot wide-angle seascapes, take a telephoto too.
-There could be a dolphin or a shark in the distance.
+There could be a dolphin or a whale in the distance.

-There is a place for luck in the photographer’s life but it plays a much smaller role than some would think.
+There is a place for luck in a photographer’s life.
+But it plays a much smaller role than some would think.
 The most significant role is reserved for proper planning.
-Of course, you can’t plan everything and weather forecasts fail too.
+Of course, you can’t plan everything.
+And weather forecasts fail too.

 It’s more about being prepared for several scenarios.
-We need to be in the right place at the right spot and that’s exactly what planning is all about.
+We need to be in the right place at the right time.
+And that’s exactly what planning is all about.